 Step 2: Whisk the Egg Mixture

-In a large bowl, whisk together the eggs, milk, salt, pepper, garlic powder, and onion powder.
+In a large bowl, whisk together the eggs, salt, pepper, garlic powder, and onion powder.
 Stir in half of the cheese and set aside.

 Step 3: Cook the Vegetables